CS

 Buy the Honda Accord if: You prioritise performance, want lower running costs, or prefer Honda's approach to design and ownership experience.

-Buy the Skoda Octavia if: You want the lower entry price, need more boot space, need stronger towing, or prefer Skoda's approach to design and ownership experience.
+Buy the Skoda Octavia if: You want the lower entry price, need more boot space, value a longer warranty, need stronger towing, or prefer Skoda's approach to design and ownership experience.

 The Verdict

-This is genuinely close.
-The Honda Accord and Skoda Octavia trade blows across the spec sheet, and neither runs away with an outright win.
-The Honda Accord will save you roughly $85 a year in fuel.
-If boot space matters, the Skoda Octavia has a clear edge.
+The Skoda Octavia takes 4 of 7 key spec categories and comes in at a lower price.
+The Honda Accord will save you roughly $399 a year in fuel.
+The Skoda Octavia adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions